bjackman/locali-ci/CHAOS.md

    are created?
 I dunno though maybe that's pointless with the `test` comamnd.
    Starting the tool up shouldn't need to be something you do very often after we have that.
+ - Provide option to run some tests inclusively of the base commit?
+Maybe overkill, user can just add `^`
  - Support multiple repos?
  - Respect git's color configuration.
+ - Do we want a command like `limmat test` but that runs _all_ tests, and which interacts with the result DB?
+Usecases:
+    - Integration testing limmat
+    - Using limmat.toml as your CI config
+   Are these good usecases?
+I think probably not so I'm hesitant to add this API surface.

 Probably sketchy design choices: